kstenerud/concise-encoding/ce-structure.md

 Although Concise Encoding strives to support the most common and fundamental information types, there's no guarantee that all values of all types will be representable on a particular platform.

 Decoders are given a lot of leeway in how they represent a document's data after decoding in order to minimize these sorts of problems, but there will sometimes be situations where there is no type available that can represent the value.
-If a value in a Concise Encoding document cannot be represented in the designated type on the destination platform or in any acceptable substitute type without data loss, it **MUST** be processed according to the [lossy conversion rules](#lossy-conversions).
+If a value in a Concise Encoding document cannot be represented in the designated type on the destination platform or in any acceptable substitute type without inducing data loss (other than type information), it **MUST** be processed according to the [lossy conversion rules](#lossy-conversions).

 ### Lossy Conversions

-If, after decoding and storing a value, it is no longer possible to encode it back into the exact same bit pattern due to data loss, the conversion is considered to be "lossy".
+If, after decoding and storing a value, it is no longer possible to encode it back into the exact same original bit pattern due to data loss, the conversion is considered to be "lossy".

-**Lossy conversions that MUST be allowed**:
+**Lossy conversions that MUST always be allowed**:

  * Loss of [NaN payload data](#nan-payload), except for the quiet bit which **MUST** be preserved

-**Lossy conversions that MUST NOT be allowed**:
+**Lossy conversions that MUST NOT be allowed ever**:

  * String character substitution or omission
  * Truncation from storing in a type that cannot hold all of the data (except where decided based on configuration - see below)